ofiwg/libfabric/man/fi_av.3.md

 into a given AV in order to avoid duplicate entries.
 However, providers are required to support the removal, followed by the re-insertion of an address.
 Only duplicate insertions are restricted.

-Providers may implement AV's using a variety of mechanisms.
-Specifically, a provider may begin resolving inserted addresses as soon as they have been added to an AV, even if asynchronous operation has been specified.
-Similarly, a provider may lazily release resources from removed entries.

 # USER IDENTIFIERS FOR ADDRESSES